alperyilmaz/blogdown/content/home/slider.md

 # Slider widget.
 widget = "slider"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 1  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

 # Slide interval.
 # Use `false` to disable animation or enter a time in ms, e.g. `5000` (5s).
-interval = 5000
+interval = false

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Hello"
+  title = "Announcement"
-  content = "I am center aligned :smile:" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "R package [ceRNAnetsim](https://github.com/selcenari/ceRNAnetsim) written by our lab member Selcen is alive!
+Please give it a spin with `devtools:: install_github(\"selcenari/ceRNAnetsim\")` " align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).